 - ½ teaspoon salt

-- ⅓ cup raisins or other dried or fresh fruit, nuts, etc.
+- ⅓ cup mini chocolate chips or other dried or fresh fruit, nuts, etc.

 Instructions

-- Preheat oven to 350°F. Line a 9" x 9" baking dish with parchment paper, leaving enough overhang on either side of the dish so that you can easily lift the baked oatmeal out of the dish later on for slicing.
+- Preheat oven to 350°F. Line a 9-inch square baking dish with parchment paper, leaving enough overhang on either side of the dish so that you can easily lift the baked oatmeal out of the dish later on for slicing.

 - In a mixing bowl, add the bananas.
 Using a hand mixer (or do this in a stand mixer if you prefer), beat the bananas until mostly smooth, until no big banana chunks remain.
 Add the milk, peanut butter, eggs, maple syrup, and vanilla extract and beat until creamy and smooth.